Gothic architecture: Towers and spires

 Towers, spires and flèches were an important feature of Gothic churches.
 They presented a dramatic spectacle of great height, helped make their churches the tallest and most visible buildings in their city, and symbolised the aspirations of their builders toward heaven.
 They also had a practical purpose; they often served as bell towers supporting belfries, whose bells told the time by announcing religious services, warned of fire or enemy attack, and celebrated special occasions like military victories and coronations.
 Sometimes the bell tower is built separate from a church; the best-known example of this is the Leaning Tower of Pisa.

 The towers of cathedrals were usually the last part of the structure to be built.
-Since cathedral construction usually took many years, and was extremely expensive, by the time the tower were to be built public enthusiasm waned, and tastes changed.
-Many projected towers were never built, or were built in different styles than other parts of the cathedral, or with different styles on each level of the tower.
+Many projected towers were never built, or were built in different styles to other parts of the cathedral, or with different styles on each level of the tower.
 At Chartres Cathedral, the south tower was built in the 12th century, in the simpler Early Gothic, while the north tower is the more highly decorated Flamboyant style.
 Chartres would have been even more exuberant if the second plan had been followed; it called for seven towers around the transept and sanctuary.

 In the Île-de-France, cathedral towers followed the Romanesque tradition of two identical towers, one on either side of the portals.
 The west front of the Saint-Denis, became the model for the early Gothic cathedrals and High Gothic cathedrals in northern France, including Notre-Dame de Paris, Reims Cathedral, and Amiens Cathedral.